 On the Asian continent, the seeds, leaves, bark, and roots of the fruit were also eaten in India, Burma, and the Philippines.
 Nowadays, the production of noni and its related products are a multimillion-dollar industry.

 The biggest commercial value of noni is in beverages, fruit powders, toiletries, and oil.
 The biggest markets for noni currently consist of Asia, Australia, and North America, and the largest producer is Hawaii.
-The worldwide market for noni moves an estimated $400 million USD annually.
+The worldwide market for noni moves an estimated $400 million annually.

 In its native regions, both noni plant and fruit have been used as a "ghost medicine," based on the religious belief that ghosts are repelled by their pungent smell.